hello, Janika_

 Finish a thought before switching topics.
 Your wallet and your patience will thank you.

-Chapter 11 · The three Claudes
+Chapter 11 · The four Claudes

-Three brains.
+Four brains.

 Pick one for the job.